 Penny Wiles: Practice Owner.
 Penny qualified at the Royal London Hospital, (B.D.S (London) 1983, Diploma in Post-graduate Dental Studies (Bristol) 2005) - more details can be found on Penny's page.

-Receptionists: Erin Murley and Gail Sigrist are our friendly and efficient reception staff who will be your first point of contact at the Practice.
+Receptionists: Erin Murley and Gail Sigrist-Whelan are our friendly and efficient reception staff who will be your first point of contact at the Practice.
 They aim to help you feel comfortable when booking appointments and to handle all general enquiries.

 As with all UK Dental Practices we are governed by the GDC (General Dental Council) and we always aim to adhere to their 9 standards, which are listed below: